bibek22/blog/content/awk-tutorial-for-scientific-data-manipulation.md

     ...
 }
 ```
-This is the basic structure of a awk code.
-It has three block as you see.
+It has three blocks as you can see.
 Sometimes you need to do
 something before you even begin editing lines, for eg. write the header, or initialize some variables
 etc. That is what goes inside the `BEGIN{}` block.
 Similary, you have `END{}` block which runs after
 the lines are finished processing.
 This may be used to write footer, for example.
 The code that runs
-for each line of input is on the middle block.
+for each line of input is on the middle, also called the main block.

 ### Running the script
 Let me show you how to run the awk script.
 First of all, create a script file using your text